 A four wheeled walker can help in the initial stages when leg strength is reduced or balance is affected.
 The seat height would be critical, as to allow for frequent rest breaks during mobility.

 Rheumatoid Arthritis or Osteoarthritis:

-These conditions affect multiple joints of the lower extremities, including the hip, knee and ankle joints.
-With this population it is critical to maintain proper height of the handgrip to ensure reduced strain through the shoulder, elbow, wrist and hand.
+These conditions affect multiple joints of the lower extremities, including the hand grip to ensure reduced strain through the shoulder, elbow, wrist and hand.
 Any strain through these areas can be affected by the arthritic condition.